 Most new garden designs cost in excess of £10,000, and that’s for a small garden.
 A suburban garden will probably be in the region of £17,000 to £25,000.
 This might seem a lot, but consider what you might spend on a quality kitchen or bathroom and how much this adds to the value of your home and quality of life.

-Work out how much you can afford to spend and seek advice on how to maximise your budget for the best results.
+Work out how much you can afford to spend and seek advice on how to maximise your budget for the best results from your garden design plans.
 Unfortunately, setting a simple rate for metres squared or percentage of house value isn’t the most reliable way to work out the cost of garden landscaping, as there are so many options and it will largely depend on your chosen design, the state of the plot when you begin, and the elements you wish to include.

 Set the budget for your garden design

 How much do you have to spend?
-Creating a new-look garden can be very expensive, especially when it comes to contemporary design, where a clean finish is essential.
-Other high-cost practices include the desire for instant impact, complex shapes and curves; requirements for extreme accuracy; fixed design details with no ability to adapt on site; and hiring specialist tradespeople that have to travel some distance.
+This is even more relevant to those designing their garden or outdoor space themselves.
+As creating a new-look garden can be very expensive, especially when it comes to contemporary design, where a clean finish is essential.
+Other high-cost practices include the desire for instant impact, such as complex shapes and curves in garden borders; requirements for extreme accuracy; fixed design details with no ability to adapt on site; and hiring specialist tradespeople that have to travel some distance.
 Moving underground services, drainage works, demolition and site clearance work will also add to the cost, especially if access is tricky or there’s a need to work by hand.

 Always have a contingency fund.
 Between 5 to 15 per cent of the total budget is ideal, but the higher the better, especially if you are tackling the project yourself.
 While savings will be made in some areas, inevitably you will make mistakes in others.

 Sloping gardens: why they cost more and how to cut costs